SeloLim/SeloLim/README.md

 # 👋 Hi, I’m Alexandre Wijaya Lim.

 **💻 About Me:**
 I’m a passionate **Information Systems undergraduate student** from **Telkom University Jakarta Campus**, currently in my 5th semester.
 I enjoy exploring and working with **programming, web development, and data analysis**.
 My academic and personal projects have helped me develop strong skills in coding, debugging, and cloud-based technologies.
-I’m also aspiring to become a **teaching assistant** to help others learn and grow in fields like **Operating Systems, Data Mining, and Web Development**.

 ---